CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 The ownership and copyright of systems, software and interfaces must be specified.
 In addition, the re-use of the tools, procedures, scripts and other software used by the outsourcing service provider should be regulated in the event of termination of the service relationship.

 There are reasonable notice periods to agree.
-In this context, it should be ensured that sufficient time remains for the outsourcing customer within the periods of notice to take over the outsourced processes themselves or to transfer them to another service provider (15 Orderly termination of an outsourcing relationship).
+In this context, it should be ensured that sufficient time remains for the outsourcing customer within the notice periods to take over the outsourced processes themselves or to transfer them to another service provider (15 Orderly termination of an outsourcing relationship).

 Often, outsourcing customers seek to set penalties or compensation for eventual non-compliance with service quality.
 From the point of view of the outsourcing service provider, the following aspects must be taken into account or regulated with the outsourcing customer: